 This is a more advanced plugin and a might be a bit daunting.
 I’ve discussed it more here.

-Shortpixel
+Shortpixel Image Optimizer

-This plugin takes all your images and optimizes them automatically.
+Shortpixel Image Optimizer takes all your images and optimizes them automatically.
 It’ll also crate webp versions too.
 It’s best to make sure you’re uploading pre-automized images (check out this blog for hints) but this plugin makes them even smaller for a quick loading site.

 If you’re using Google analytics to track your users then you’ll legally require a GDPR banner to allow them to opt-in to tracking.
-This is my go to banner and it’s super slick and customisable and I love the pop-up feature that provides the details.
-It’s recently added the function to simply paste the Google tracking ID into the plugin settings so you won’t need to bother with the full tracking code.
-Works with
+GDPR Cookie Compliance by Moove is my go-to banner.
+It’s super slick and customisable and I love the pop-up feature that provides the details.

 Once set up the banner will appear on your site with buttons to either accept or reject cookies, and only when your user accepts will the tracking be loaded.